jamslaugh/tacotron2_thesis/README.md

-# Tacotron 2 with linguistical disfluences
+# Tacotron 2 with linguistic disfluences

 In this thesis we assess how Tacotron 2 can address Linguistical disfluences.
 Disfluences come up with different flavors, in our work we only focus on prolongations.